 Crime Prevention and Response

-Officers patrol by car, foot, bicycle, and horseback and more than 2,000 strategically located cameras monitor and record campus activity.
-Call the 24-hour communication and dispatch center at 9-1-1 for immediate action.
+Rutgers police, security, and community service officers patrol by car, foot, bicycle, and horseback and more than 3,000 strategically located cameras monitor and record campus activity.

-Designated officers on each campus provide students a familiar and trusted point of contact.
+Designated police officers on each campus provide students a familiar and trusted point of contact.

 - Busch Campus: 732-445-6281